SwiftGen/SwiftGen/Documentation/templates/json/runtime-swift3.md

 // This will be an dictionary
 let foo = JSONFiles.Info.key3

-// This will be an [Int]
+// This will be an [String]
-let bar = JSONFiles.Sequence.items
+let bar = JSONFiles.GroceryList.items
 ```